untidy-hair/calleee/docs/guide/installing.rst

 About the mock library
 **********************

-Although it's not a hard dependency, by design *callee* is meant to be used with the ``unittest.mock`` module, which implements *mock objects* for testing.
+Although it's not a hard dependency, by design *calleee* is meant to be used with the ``unittest.mock`` module, which implements *mock objects* for testing.

 In Python 3.3 and later, this module is a part of `the standard library`_, and it's already available on any Python distribution.